Pshy0/pshy_merge/README.md

  - `--luacommand <interpreter>`: Allows including Lua modules installed on your computer.
 The argument is the interpreter name.
  - `--includesources|--includesource <module.name>`: Includes the module's source in the output (see `pshy.compiler.modules`).
  - `--testinit`: Simulate the in initialization of the script, and display errors if there would be.
+ - `--werror`: If `--testinit` fails then abort and exit with code 1.

 Example to compile `pshy.essentials_plus` and output the result to your clipboard:
 ```bash